bplmaps/cartinal/guides/clip-by-extent.md

 ## Prepare data for clipping

 1. Open QGIS.
-If you do not already have QGIS, download it [here](https://qgis.org/en/site/forusers/download.html "QGIS download")
+If you do not already have QGIS, you can learn how to download it from the [Get Started with QGIS Guide](./get-started-qgis/).

 2. Bring both datasets into the program.
 You can import data by using the [import data](https://guides.library.duke.edu/QGIS/ImportData "import data qgis") menu, or by simply dragging the file with the .shp extension into QGIS.
 ![Add data to QGIS](./media/add-data.gif)